-MAT 5.
+MTPP 5.
 To complete the curriculum, candidates

-- (a) shall satisfy the requirements prescribed in TPG 6 of the Regulations for Taught Postgraduate Curricula; - (b) shall complete 7 compulsory courses, 2 elective courses and a dissertation as prescribed in the syllabuses; - (c) shall follow courses of instruction and complete satisfactorily all prescribed written work; - (d) shall participate and present research findings in the MATPP dissertation seminar series; - (e) shall complete and present a satisfactory dissertation on a subject within their approved field of study; and - (f) shall satisfy the examiners in all prescribed courses and in any prescribed form of examination.
+- (a) shall satisfy the requirements prescribed in TPG 6 of the Regulations for Taught Postgraduate Curricula; - (b) shall complete a total of 72 credits of courses, i.e. (i) for dissertation option, 7 compulsory courses (6 credits each), 2 elective courses (6 credits each) and a dissertation (equivalent to 3 courses 18 credits) as prescribed in the syllabuses; or (ii) for non-dissertation option, 7 compulsory courses (6 credits each), 3 elective courses (6 credits each) and a capstone project course (equivalent to 2 courses 12 credits) as prescribed in the syllabuses; - (c) shall follow courses of instruction and complete satisfactorily all prescribed written work; and - (d) shall satisfy the examiners in all prescribed courses and in any prescribed form of examination.